 - Row versions that are generated by data modification transactions for features, such as: online index operations, Multiple Active Result Sets (MARS), and AFTER triggers.

-Physical Properties of tempdb
+Physical Properties of tempdb in SQL Server

 |File||Logical name||Physical name||Initial size||File growth|